10 – An Innocent Man

 Can you think of any other songwriter that is more universally loved than Billy Joel?
 The answer is probably not with maybe one exception.
 The only other artists in popular music history that attracted the mass appeal that a Billy Joel has attracted would be Elvis Presley, Frank Sinatra and of course The Beatles.
 However, it could be argued that Sinatra and Presley have had limited appeal with the youth culture of the 2000s.
 Only The Beatles and Billy Joel have sustained a generous mass appeal for their entire careers.
-Of course, Paul McCartney has had a long distinctive solo career since the breakup of the Beatles.
+Of course, Paul McCartney has had a long distinctive solo career since the breakup of The Beatles.
 So it could be argued that Billy Joel and Paul McCartney are really the only living single artists that have captured the everlasting ears of music fans that range from elementary school age to senior citizens.
-Our personal favourite is Elton John, but for some reason, Elton John has not has the appeal to the youth of the 2000s that Billy Joel has had.
+Our personal favorite is Elton John, but for some reason, Elton John has not appealed to the youth of the 2000s like Billy Joel has.

 Obviously not everyone loves Billy and Paul, but I think it’s safe to say that they probably cover the most ground as far as range of fans.
 So the next question would be why?
 The answer is really rather simple; great songs!
 However Billy Joel did not just write and record great songs, the man recorded entire albums full of great songs.
 Although each Billy Joel album had a distinctive feel to them, they all presented the public with a collection of timeless material that has sustained popularity since their initial releases.
 It’s impossible to pick the top 10 Billy Joel albums, but it’s fun to try.